nicholasadamou/wifi-card/README.md

 Then you can access the application at <http://localhost:3001>.

-To launch the docker container for *production* use:
+To build and launch the docker container for *production* use:

 ```bash
 make build-prod start-prod-container